This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concern about your condition or care.

-may depend on what part of your mouth is injured.
-Medicine may be given to decrease pain and prevent an infection.
-You may need stitches to repair large cuts or openings in your skin or mouth.
-You may also need a tetanus shot to prevent bacteria from getting into your wound.
-You may need surgery to replace or repair a broken tooth.
+- Medicine may be given to decrease pain or prevent an infection.
+You may need a tetanus shot to prevent bacteria from getting into your wound.
+This may be needed if you have cut your mouth or gums on metal.

 - Do not use your damaged tooth.
 Chewing food on your damaged tooth may put too much pressure on it and worsen your injury.